FREQUENTLY ASKED QUESTIONS

 Over the 55-year period that the facility produced electricity, plant operators needed a place to store coal ash, the waste material produced from burning coal.
 They determined they could construct storage for this waste near the power plant by using the existing bluffs along the west side of the river as one “wall” for containment, and building berms to the east next to the river channel, to create a second “wall”.
 While this solution allowed plant operators to take advantage of existing topography, this siting also placed the three storage pits directly in the Middle Fork’s floodplain, which is an integral part of the river’s natural water conveyance system.
 Back to top

 Image showing approximate boundaries of Dynegy’s coal ash pits was prepared by Eco-Justice Collaborative, 2016.
 The Vermilion Power Station is in the lower left corner of the graphic.

 Coal ash is made up of several waste streams including bottom ash (much like the ash from a fireplace), boiler slag (molten bottom ash that has turned into smooth glassy pellets), fly ash (fine, powdery material composed mostly of silica), and flue gas desulfurization material (waste produced as part of the process of removing sulfur dioxide emissions).

-Coal ash can contain many harmful toxins, such as arsenic; mercury; cadmium; chromium; selenium; aluminum; antimony; barium; beryllium; boron; copper; lead; manganese; molybdenum; nickel; vanadium; and zinc.
-These have been shown to cause birth defects, cancer, and neurological damage in humans - and can harm and kill wildlife, especially fish.
+Coal ash can contain many harmful chemicals, such as arsenic; mercury; cadmium; chromium; selenium; aluminum; antimony; barium; beryllium; boron; copper; lead; manganese; molybdenum; nickel; vanadium; and zinc.
+These have been shown to cause birth defects, cancer, and neurological damage in humans – and can harm and kill wildlife, especially fish.
 Back to top

 How much coal ash is stored in the river’s floodplain?